 Sometimes dogs may be prescribed opioids to help reduce their pain, such as Butorphanol – or drugs like Tramadol that operate similarly.
 Medications like this can provide some relief but may come with their own set of undesirable side effects.

-If your dog suffers from severe pain or joint damage, surgery is often a last resort.
+If your dog suffers from severe pain or joint damage, surgery is often the last resort.
 Though surgery can greatly reduce your dog’s pain and improve his mobility, it does come with its own set of symptoms and side effects, including creating additional pain for your canine.

 Natural Remedies for Arthritis in Dogs

 If you are a naturalist, you may be reluctant to give your dog conventional pain medications or resort to surgery.
 That’s okay, every dog and dog owner’s situation is unique.
 You have to do what you feel is best for your canine.
 There are many options for herbal medicine and natural remedies for dog arthritis that you can try.
 Some of them may work better than others, so it’s important to monitor your dog closely to see if what you’re doing is having the desired effect.

 One natural treatment option is dietary changes.
 If your dog is diabetic and/or overweight, often modifying his diet and helping them to lose excess weight can significantly decrease your dog’s pain and discomfort.
-It’s hard on a dog’s joints to carry around extra weight.
+Extra weight adds to joint pain.
 This is why dogs that are obese appear to be more susceptible to developing arthritis than their leaner counterparts.
 Make sure your dog’s diet is healthy and isn’t work against your pup’s health by adding excess weight.

 Regular Moderate Exercise